gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 A common use of conditional code is to execute statements (for example dynamic checks, or output of intermediate results) under control of a debug switch, so that the debugging behavior can be turned on and off.
-This can be done using a Boolean constant to control whether the code is active:
+You can do this by using a Boolean constant to control whether the debug code is active:

 .. code-block:: ada